Wassim Aouachria: Loans to the National League

 On 31 August 2021, Aouachria joined Aldershot Town on an initial three-month loan.

 On 11 December 2021, Aouachria joined National League South side Braintree Town on loan until 3 January 2022.

 On 18 March 2022, Aouachria joined Hampton & Richmond Borough on a month's loan.
 Aouachria scored his first goal for Hampton & Richmond Borough in a 2–0 victory over Billericay Town on 9 April 2022.

 Waterford

 On 4 July 2022, Aouachria joined Waterford of the League of Ireland First Division, the Republic of Ireland's second tier.
 He scored his first goals on 31 July, helping his team beat St Patrick's Athletic 3–2 with a brace in the FAI Cup.

+Galway United

+On 4 July 2023, it was announced that Aouachria had joined League of Ireland First Division leaders Galway United.

+Glentoran

+On 23 June 2024, Aouachria signed for NIFL Premiership side Glentoran.
+On 16 May 2025, Glentoran confirmed his departure on the expiry of his contract.

 International career

 Born in France, Aouachria has represented Algeria internationally at under-18 level at the 2018 Mediterranean Games: he played against France, Bosnia and Herzegovina, and Spain.
 In an interview in 2020, Aouachria stated his preference to represent Algeria internationally over France.